10 Unique Differences Between a Manager and a Leader

-What is a transactional leader you ask?
+What is a transactional leader, you ask?

 Remember the time when your dad bought you the bike when you aced the mathematics test?
 Similarly, you might also remember the time when you were grounded for a week due to poor performance or lack of discipline.

 is a leadership style where people inspire and encourage people to be more productive without micromanaging.
-They have trained their employees well enough so that they can take independent decisions.
+They have trained their employees well enough so that they can make independent decisions.

 This is not an overnight process.
 This mentality is usually developed when examples at the executive levels are seen through a sense of strong company culture and independence in the workplace.